Little San Salvador Island: 1975 onwards: cruise ship tourism

+Ownership

+In 1863, one-eight of the island was owned by a man named Joshua Newbold.
+In his last will and testament, he left the island to his wife Jane for life, and after her death it was to be left to their children Edward, Joshua, Hezekiah, Dorsett, Josiah, Zephaniah, Elijah, and Georgiana for life, and then to their children for life.
+In 1930, before the supreme court of the Bahamas, it was declared that Joshua and Jane's children each possessed an equal share per capita of the one-eighth share.

+Little San Salvador, LLC. began acquiring shares of the island from the Newbold's grandchildren, and by 1960 had ownership of thirteen sixteenths of the island.

+Island Sanctuary Ltd, in 1987, also had claimed ownership of the island, stating they had purchased the island from Newbold descendants in 1966.

+Facilities

 Activities offered on the island include swimming, sunbathing, scuba diving, jet-skiing, cycling, and snorkeling.
 Deep-sea fishing, parasailing, glass-bottom boat rides, and nature walks also are available.
 A variety of water toys are available for rent, including Hobie catamarans, Sunfish sailboats, windsurfing sailboards, and kayaks.
 There are volleyball and basketball courts, horseshoes, shuffleboard, a fitness trail with exercise stations, horseback riding, and nature trails for hiking.

 Etymology

 The indigenous Lucayan people called the island Guateo, meaning "distant land".